bertofurth/Seagate-Central-Toolchain/README.md

      cd Seagate-Central-Toolchain

 ### Source code download

+TODO : Make a DOWNLOAD AND UNPACK script for both seagte linux and for "latest tested" linux

 The next part of the procedure involves gathering the source code for each component and installing it into the **src** subdirectory of our workspace.
 First, ensure that this directory